bittorrenttorque/advertiser.btapp/README.md

 # Advertiser.btapp.js

 This provides an easy way for two sites to communicate with each other via Torque.
-Most importantly the toolbar is listening using the same functionality and will add a docked icon that launches your app if you send it a message.
+Most importantly the toolbar is listening using the same functionality and if you send it a message it will add a docked icon that can launch your app.

 Simply listen for the two events.